Tigaon, Camarines Sur: Economy

 Commercial establishments include open market, banks, pawnshops, hardware stores, self-service supermarkets, drug stores, food chains and restaurants, pension house.
 Tigaon is also home to a slaughterhouse and information technology centers.

 Local products include palay, corn, root crops, sugarcane, coconut, citrus, vegetables, fish and other marine products, livestock and poultry products are also available.

 Despite being the administrative seat of Partido it still is one of the Top 5 poorest municipalities in Camarines Sur and is one of the slowest progressing too.

 CASURECO IV with its main office in Tigaon supplies power requirement in all Partido towns.

+Government

+Municipal mayors were: Roman de Leon, Jr. (OIC, 1987, Transitional Gov’t); and Eleanor R. Lelis (1988−1992).
+Arnulfo Fuentebella, elected in 1992, held the congressional seat for Camarines Sur's third district.
+Some of the town's parish priests were Fr.
+Alfonso Grageda (1985−1991) and Fr.
+Eutiquio Infante (1991−1997).

+Municipal Mayor Mariano B. Llaguno (1992−1998) was succeeded by Mayor Elmo L. Bombase while Fr.
+Danilo Tuason became Parish Priest of Tigaon.
+Hand in hand with the construction of the Parish rectory was Tigaon's new municipal building.
+After a nine-year term, Mayor Bombase was succeeded by Mayor Arnie Fuentebella (2007–present).
+The Rev. Msgr.
+Juan Celzo, Fr.
+Rodolfo Sales and incumbent parish priest Fr.
+Noel Emmanuel Alforte were assigned successively to continue the church's mission in Tigaon.

 Tourism

 Tourist destinations include the Hibiscus, Consocep Mountain Resort, beach resorts in Barangays Casuna and Ranso, and the Kawa-kawa, Tumaguiti and Bulalakaw waterfalls.

 Transportation

 There is a total of 71.456 km of road classified as National, Provincial, Municipal and Barangay roads.

 Presence of a bus terminal where air-conditioned as well as ordinary buses have regular trips to Manila and other provincial key cities and other light air-conditioned vehicles available for hire.